amstlldj/SCIF-CFGRF/README.md

 ## 4.Abstracts of the papers to which this repository belongs
 ###
 Bearings are vital in industrial machinery, making fault diagnosis a crucial research area.
 However, the rarity of fault conditions leads to highly imbalanced signal data, biasing traditional methods toward normal states.
-To address this, we propose SCQ-CFGRF, a novel classifier-free guidance Rectified Flow generative model that integrates a specially designed Residual Seaformer, a novel Continuous Wavelet Transform-based feature extractor, and a creative Quality Enhancer.
-Unlike existing methods, SCQ-CFGRF transforms raw time-domain signals into richer time-frequency representations while leveraging Rectified Flow for superior sample quality and inference efficiency.
+To address this, we propose SCIF-CFGRF, a novel classifier-free guidance Rectified Flow generative model that integrates a specially designed Residual Seaformer, a novel Continuous Wavelet Transform-based feature extractor, and a creative Quality Enhancer.
+Unlike existing methods, SCIF-CFGRF transforms raw time-domain signals into richer time-frequency representations while leveraging Rectified Flow for superior sample quality and inference efficiency.
 Our approach first converts 1D time-domain data into 2D time-frequency heatmaps via a novel CFEN-block.
 Simultaneously, Rectified Flow is constructed to extract high-dimensional features.
 These are processed by a UNet backbone embedded with our RS-block to enhance feature representation.
 Category labels and time steps are fused to establish conditional dependencies, improving global spatiotemporal perception and enabling classifier-free guidance.
 Finally, our trained model employs a sampler with a QE-block to refine sample quality and perform synthesis via the Euler method of Rectified Flow.
-Experiments on two real-world bearing datasets and ablation studies demonstrate SCQ-CFGRF’s superiority in synthesis quality and inference speed.
+Experiments on two real-world bearing datasets and ablation studies demonstrate SCIF-CFGRF’s superiority in synthesis quality and inference speed.
 Even under an extreme 1:400 class imbalance, it achieves 78.75\% to 81.15\% diagnostic accuracy, surpassing existing methods.
 ###
 The key contributions of this study are as follows:

-(1) We propose a new SCQ-CFGRF method framework, which introduces Rectified Flow into the field of fault diagnosis data synthesis for the first time and achieves fast, stable and high-quality synthesis of fault data samples.
+(1) We propose a new SCIF-CFGRF method framework, which introduces Rectified Flow into the field of fault diagnosis data synthesis for the first time and achieves fast, stable and high-quality synthesis of fault data samples.
 Meanwhile, two real-world experiments and ablation experiments demonstrate the superiority of our method.

-(2) In SCQ-CFGRF, in order to improve the signal feature extraction capability of the method framework, we specially designed a Continuous Wavelet Transform Feature Extraction Network block (CFEN-block).
+(2) In SCIF-CFGRF, in order to improve the signal feature extraction capability of the method framework, we specially designed a Continuous Wavelet Transform Feature Extraction Network block (CFEN-block).
 This block transforms the one-dimensional time domain signal into a two-dimensional time-frequency domain feature map through continuous wavelet transform and feature heat map formation, and then extracts various high-dimensional signal features through a deep learning network.

 (3) In order to improve the quality and similarity of synthetic data, we embedded our newly designed Residual Seaformer block (RS-block) in the UNet backbone network of the method.
 According to the different levels in the network, they can be divided into RS1-block, RS2-block, and RS3-block.
 Through them, we can combine conditional and spatiotemporal information to improve the overall and detailed quality of synthetic data.